nanobox-io/nanobox-docs/source/getting-started/project-setup.html.md

 title: Project Setup
 ---

 One great thing about nanobox is that very little project setup is required.
 There's two config files you can include ([.nanofile](/getting-started/nanofile/) & [Boxfile](/getting-started/boxfile/)), but they aren't required.
-You also of the option so specifying an [engine](/getting-started/engines/), but that too is optional.
+You also have the option of specifying an [engine](/getting-started/engines/), but that too is optional.

 ```shell
 $ cd app-dir